jinbinhu/CAPS-Mininet/kernel-module-readme.md

   cd recv_app
   make
 ```
-    2). run "recv_app":
+   2). run the file "recv_app":

 ```Bash
   ./recv_app
 ```
   3). waiting for receiving requests from client.

 4. At the sender: